 3.1.3.1.
-Binning of the resultsAfter the calculation of ai and v×ai, the values vi, di, ai and v×ai shall be ranked in ascending order of the vehicle speed.
+Binning of the results in speed bins

+After the calculation of ai and v×ai, the values vi, di, ai and v×ai shall be ranked in ascending order of the vehicle speed.

-All datasets shall be binned into the urban, rural and motorway speed bins according to the speed boundaries chosen by the contracting party.
+All datasets shall be binned into the urban, rural and motorway/expressway speed bins according to the speed boundaries chosen by the contracting party.
 Special provisions may be applied for light commercial vehicles.

 For each speed bin the average vehicle speed (vk) shall be calculated as follows: